krbullock/vlad-merb/README.txt

 (The MIT License)

-Copyright (c) 2009 Kevin R. Bullock.
+Copyright (c) 2009 Kevin Bullock and the rest of the Ruby Hit Squad

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the